tidyverse/tidyverse.org/content/articles/2018-12-dplyr-0-8-0-release-candidate.markdown

 > We've left the original post unchanged, with addenda when
 > changes have been made.

-A new release of dplyr (0.8.0) is on the horizon, roughly planned for early January 2019.
+A new release of dplyr (0.8.0) is on the horizon, ~~roughly planned for early January~~ planned for February 1st.

 Since it is a major release with some potential disruption, we'd love for the community to try it out, give us some feedback,